greydanus/optimize_wing/README.md

 ![shatter.gif](./static/shatter.gif)

-**Stubby wing.** This sad little wing occurred after making the initial rectangle too impermeable (not enough flow was entering the middle of the rectangle, so we hit a bad local minima)
+**Stubby wing.** This sad little wing occurred after making the initial rectangle too impermeable.
+Not enough simulated air was making it past the boundary layer of the rectangle so we hit a bad local minima.

 ![stubby.gif](./static/stubby.gif)